stajichlab/PopGenomics_template/README.md

-# PopGenomics_template
+# PopGenomics template
-Template for Population Genomics variant calling
+Template for Population Genomics variant calling in simple BASH + Slurm environment

+Alternative will be snakemake implementation.